-The following is an alphabetical listing of some of the important categories used to organize posts on this blog.
+The following is a list of some of the important categories used to organize posts on this blog.

 Because it is convenient, this list is itself published as blog post, but unlike many blog posts this content is not an archived, point-in-time snapshot of static or frozen content.
 This is a living document.
 We'll edit this post to keep the listing up-to-date as relevant tags are introduced.